-When thinking about how to start your own dance studio, one of the most critical elements is deciding where to open up shop.
-The simple fact is that your location is just as important, if not more important than the name of your business, the classes you teach, and your pricing strategy combined.
+If you’re ready to start your own dance studio, one of the most critical elements is deciding where to open up shop.
+The simple fact is that your location and dance studio size is just as important, if not more important than the name of your business, the classes you teach, and your pricing strategy combined.

 Why?
 Because a studio owner could have the most amazing choreography in the whole world, but if it’s in a bad area or is difficult to get to, it might be harder to succeed.
 With that in mind, below you’ll find seven things you should take into consideration when choosing the location of your dance studio.

 Let’s flex those real estate muscles.
 Say it with us – Location!
 Location!
 Location!
-Here are seven things every dance studio owner should think about when researching the location of their business:
+Here are seven things every dance studio owner should think about when researching the location of their studio:

 Now that you know the main considerations to keep in mind, and have added them to your dance studio checklist, we’ll break them down a little further to help you in your quest to find the perfect spot for your dance studio.

-Don’t let Mr. Rogers hear this, but when it comes to running a successful business, who your neighbors are, really does matter when choosing your location.
+Your potential neighbors are an important factor when choosing your location.
 If you’re unsure if this is true or not, consider this:

 Let’s say you found the perfect studio location.
-The size is everything you want it to be, the cost is minimal, and it has all the elements that you would want in a facility.
+The dance studio size is everything you want it to be, the cost is minimal, and it has all the elements that you would want in a facility.
 There’s just one little problem.
-Every day at 3, 7, and 9 p.m., the local transportation system roars through the area and shakes your building for a solid 5 to 10 minutes.
+Every day at 3, 7, and 9 p.m., the local transportation system roars through the area and shakes your building for a solid five to ten minutes.

-During this time while you’re hosting classes you have to pause all instruction and wait for the loud noise and shaking to cease.
-Do you honestly think that wouldn’t get annoying to you, your instructors, and your students?
+During this time, you have to pause all instruction and wait for the loud noise and shaking to cease.
+Do you think that wouldn’t get annoying to you, your instructors, and your students?
 Think again.
 If transit systems are your neighbor, this could be a very real issue.

-It’s also important to consider whether or not your neighbors are family friendly.
-The last thing you want is to have a dance studio geared towards children seated a few feet or even several yards away from a strip club, bar, or some other business that wouldn’t be appropriate for children to be around.
+It’s also important to consider whether or not your neighbors are family-friendly.
+The last thing you want is to have a dance studio geared towards children seated a few feet or even several yards away from a bar or some other business that wouldn’t be appropriate for children to be around.

-According to the Center for Educator Development in Fine Arts (CEDFA), your dance studio must be able to accommodate “100 square feet per student.
+What’s the average size of a dance studio?
+According to the Center for Educator Development in Fine Arts (CEDFA), your dance studio size must be able to accommodate: “100 square feet per student.
 If the studio also serves as a performance space, it should be at least 4,800-5,000 square feet.
 A ceiling height of 20-24 feet is ideal, but 16 feet is the minimum height.”